turoger/Consilience-Drug-Repurposing/README.md

-# Drug Repositioning using Consilience of Knowledge Graph Completion Methods
+# Drug Repuprosing using Consilience of Knowledge Graph Completion Methods
 This repository is a fork of [Sun et. al](https://openreview.net/forum?id=HkgEQnRqYQ) implementation of four knowledge graph embedding models.
 Here we apply the aforementioned algorithms to a biomedical knowledge graph called MIND ([**M**echRepoNet](https://github.com/SuLab/MechRepoNet) with [DrugCentral](https://drugcentral.org/) **ind**ications).
-We report the results of our analysis in this [preprint](https://www.biorxiv.org/content/10.1101/2023.05.12.540594v1).
+We report the results of our analysis in this [preprint](https://www.biorxiv.org/content/10.1101/2023.05.12.540594v3).

 ## Modifications to the original repository
 * Added code to output raw embeddings in order to extract predictions.
 This can be seen with the `--do_predict` flag in `codes/run.py`.